Shooting Women (Book)

 Behind the Camera, Around the World

 Shooting Women takes readers around the world to explore the lives of camerawomen working in features, TV news and documentaries.
-From first-world pioneers like Jessie Maple Patton to China’s first camerawomen to poor women in rural India, this book reveals a world of women working with courage and skill in what has long been seen as a male field.
+From pioneers like America's Jessie Maple Patton to China's first camerawomen to women in poverty empowered by cameras in rural India, this book reveals a world of women working with courage and skill in what has long been seen as a male field.

 Shooting Women takes readers around the world to explore the lives of camerawomen working in features, TV news, and documentaries.
-From first world pioneers like African American camerawoman Jessie Maple Patton who got her job only after suing the union – to China’s first camerawomen – who travelled with Mao – to rural India where poor women have learned camerawork as a means of empowerment, Shooting Women reveals a world of women working with courage and skill in what has long been seen as a male field.
+From pioneers like African American camerawoman Jessie Maple Patton who got her job only after suing the union – to China’s first camerawomen – who travelled with Mao – to rural India where women in poverty have learned camerawork as a means of empowerment, Shooting Women reveals a world of women working with courage and skill in what has long been seen as a male field.

 Alexis Krasilovsky is the writer/director of the global feature Women Behind the Camera, winner of four 'Best Documentary' awards and based on her book of the same title.
 Her most recent global documentary is Let Them Eat Cake, about the pleasures and perils of pastry.
 Krasilovsky studied at Yale University and received an MFA in Film/ Video from CalArts.
 She is Professor of Screenwriting and Media Theory & Criticism at California State University, Northridge.